Remembrance poppy: Australia

+Barbados

+The first remembrance poppies used in Barbados were distributed in 1923 by the Barbados Poppy League.
+The Barbados Poppy League, the fundraising arm of the Barbados Legion, was established by the colonial governor of Barbados, Charles O'Brien, the year before.
+The Barbados Poppy League receives their remembrance poppies from the Royal Canadian Legion through the Royal Commonwealth Ex-Services League.

 Canada

-In Canada, the poppy is the official symbol of remembrance.
-It was adopted as such in 1921 and it is generally worn during the last Friday of October leading up to 11 November.
+In Canada, the poppy is the official symbol of remembrance, and was adopted as such in 1921.
+It is generally worn beginning on the last Friday of October leading up to November 11.
 The first poppy is customarily presented to the Governor General of Canada by the Dominion President of the Royal Canadian Legion.
 The Royal Canadian Legion, which has trademarked the image, suggests that poppies be worn on the left lapel, or as near the heart as possible.

 The Canadian poppy design features four petals, a black centre and no leaf.
 The remembrance poppy is made up of two pieces of moulded plastic covered with flocking with a pin for fastening to clothing.
 From 1980 to 2002, the centres were changed to green.
 Current designs are black only; this change confused those unfamiliar with the original design.
 In 2007, poppy stickers were introduced for children, the elderly, and healthcare and food industry workers.
 A cast metal "Canada Remembers" pin featuring a gold maple leaf and two poppies, one representing the fallen and the other representing those who remained on the home front, is also issued.

 Until 1996, poppies were made by disabled veterans in Canada, but they have since been made by a private contractor.
 Remembrance poppies produced for the Royal Canadian Legion are made in Toronto, with the legion distributing over 18 million poppies in 2011.

 Following the 2000 installation of the Tomb of the Unknown Soldier at the National War Memorial in Ottawa, where the national Remembrance Service is held, a new tradition began of attendees laying their poppies on the tomb at the end of the service.
 While not part of the official program, the act has become widely practised elsewhere in the country, with others leaving cut flowers, photographs, or letters as well.

-Since the Newfoundland's incorporation into Canada in 1949, the remembrance poppy has largely displaced Newfoundland's own commemorative floral emblem, the forget-me-not.
+Since Newfoundland's incorporation into Canada in 1949, the remembrance poppy has largely displaced Newfoundland's own commemorative floral emblem, the forget-me-not.
 Although in recent years the forget-me-not has had somewhat of a resurgence in Newfoundland's military commemorations, the remembrance poppy remains more common.

-Jamaica

-Synthetic red remembrance poppies are distributed by the Jamaican Legion from the first Sunday of October to Remembrance Day, in commemoration of Jamaican soldiers who died in World War I and World War II.
-Funds collected from the legion's National Poppy Appeal are used to help support ex-personnel of the Jamaica Defence Force.